-My iTunes was a rickety mess.
+My Apple iTunes playlists were a rickety mess.
 I had links to songs that didn’t exist on my hard drive anymore, duplicates and a bunch of playlists that I didn’t need anymore.
 I wanted to start over.
 I could delete all of this data by individually selecting each item and deleting them, but that’s a pain.
 There is an easier way.
 Here’s what I did.

 Option 1 – Select All then Delete

 - Open the list of songs you wish to delete.

 - Windows users, hold “Ctrl” and press “A“.
 Mac users hold “Command” and press “A“.
 All songs in the list will be selected.

 - Select the “Delete Items” button to confirm your selection.

 - Repeat steps 1-4 for any other music lists.

 The items are deleted from the list, but the actual music files are not deleted from the computer.

 Warning: This method will reset everything in iTunes to a default state.
 All playlists, ratings, apps, and library lists will be obliterated.
 Music files should still be preserved on your hard drive.